Jump to Recipe Print Recipe

 The top view of a sliced gluten free challah on a cutting board.

-This gluten-free challah bread is so special that you can braid it.
-Like real dough!!
+This gluten-free challah bread is so special that you can braid it, just like real dough!!
 Many gluten-free challah recipes require a mold and don’t allow you to handle the dough.
 In my recipe, you can work the dough and braid it beautifully!

-If you love this challah, you will also want to try my delicious Gluten-Free Monkey Bread recipe!
+If you love this challah, you will also want to try more of my delicious gluten-free bread recipes, including this delicious Gluten-Free Monkey Bread and this fluffy Gluten-Free Sandwich Bread.

 Allergen Information: